Crittenton Children’s Center Treatment Team

 A Crittenton therapist will work directly with your child and family.
 He or she is the key point of contact for your child’s progress and treatment decisions at Crittenton.

 Your therapist has advanced training in specific therapy methods.
 As a member of your child’s multidisciplinary team, the therapist will determine and provide the most effective therapies and tools for your child.

-Expressive therapists use art therapy, horticultural therapy, recreation therapy, music therapy, or other therapy, to help children become more aware of their bodies while exploring their feelings, emotions, and thoughts.
+Expressive therapists use art therapy, horticultural therapy, recreation therapy, music therapy, or other therapy, to help children explore their feelings, emotions, and thoughts.

 Behavioral health technician

 Crittenton’s behavioral health technicians manage our patient units.
 They lead your child in daily activities such as groups, journaling, and expressive discussion, as well as more basic tasks such as hygiene and meals.
 Their top priority is to create a rapport with your child so they can provide the support your child needs for emotional healing and personal growth.